maydin82/rhcs5-install/README.md

 ```

-- Change the variables at all.yml
+- Change the variables at all.yml as per your requirements

 - Provide clusterip of each host at inventory file